 Lothian, 2013 Figure 6 Naturalness of the Lake District

 In the Mount Lofty Ranges study, the influence on naturalness of land form and land cover were examined and it was found that land cover had a far stronger influence than land form (Figures 7 and 8).
-Although the R² are low, the trend line slope of 0.98 is more than three times steeper that of land form, 0.30.
+Although the R² are low, the trend line slope of 0.98 for land cover is more than three times steeper that of land form, 0.30.

 Lothian 2015 Figure 7 Mt Lofty Ranges: naturalness vs land form